akeneo/pim-api-docs/content/guides/dam-connection/synchronize-assets.md

 See the [Define your technical stack](technical-stack.html) part of this documentation to have an idea of the different possibilities and their main constraints.

-To collect these assets, first you'll need to fetch the codes of the PIM asset families that you defined earlier in the [PIM structuration](pre-requisites.html#in-the-pim) step.
+To collect those assets, first, you'll need to fetch the codes of the PIM asset families that you defined earlier in the [PIM structuration](pre-requisites.html#in-the-pim) step.
 To do so, you can either:
 - call the PIM API [asset family GET endpoint](/api-reference-asset-manager.html#get_asset_families),
 - write directly the codes of your asset families in a configuration file, the way we did in our [skeleton](https://github.com/akeneo/dam-connector/blob/master/config/resources/dam-example/mapping.yaml).